 It must be ensured that such materials bond well with the surface.

 c.
-For DPC of cavity walls, flexible materials such as bitumen strips, lead strips etc is desirable.
+For DPC of cavity walls, flexible materials such as bitumen strips, lead strips etc are desirable.

 Some of the factors that must be considered during the construction of the damp proof course are as follows:

 a.
-Before the damp proof course is laid, the mortar upon which it is to be laid must be made level, even and free from any sorts of projections.
+Before the damp proof course is laid, the mortar upon which it is to be laid must be made level, even and free from any sort of projections.

 This is done to ensure that no damage is done to the damp proof course due to the unevenness of the base.

 b.
 In the case of a horizontal damp proof course, it must be continued up to the vertical face.

 A cement concrete fillet which is about 75 mm in radius must be provided at the junction before the treatment.